mvolkmann/blog/src/swift/Concurrency.md

 ### async let

-An `async let` statement is a special variable declaration whose value is computed asynchronously.
+An `async let` statement is a special variable declaration whose value is computed asynchronously in a new, implicit child task.
 These statements must be used inside an async context (either a closure passed to `Task` or an `async` function).